-- X = "Don't Care," H = Logic HIGH, L = Logic LOW, ↑ represents rising edge.
-Device powers up deselected with the outputs in a tristate condition.
+X = "Don't Care," H = Logic HIGH, L = Logic LOW, ↑ represents rising edge.
+Device powers up deselected with the outputs in a tri-state condition.
 "A" represents address location latched by the devices when transaction was initiated.
 A + 1 represents the address sequence in the burst. "t" represents the cycle at which a read/write operation is started. t + 1 and t + 2 are the first and second clock cycles succeeding the "t" clock cycle.
 Data inputs are registered at K and K rising edges.
 Data outputs are delivered on K and K rising edges as well.
-Ensure that when clock is stopped K = K. This is not essential, but permits most rapid restart by overcoming transmission line charging symmetrically.
-Is based on a write cycle that was initiated in accordance with the Truth Table.
+It is recommended that K = K = HIGH when clock is stopped.
+This is not essential, but permits most rapid restart by overcoming transmission line charging symmetrically.
+Is based on a write cycle that was initiated in accordance with Truth Table.
 BWS0, BWS1, BWS2, and BWS3 can be altered on different portions of a write cycle, as long as the setup and hold requirements are achieved.